Life lessons from our Lac Leman tour cycling adventure

 Post lunch we put the pedal to the metal and reached the half-way point by 4 pm (a lot earlier than we’d intended, with nightfall not even on the cards).

 Most of our time touring travels through remote, natural areas where wild camping spots are in abundance.
-The Tour du Leman travels pretty exclusively along populated stretches, with a lake to one side and local communities to the other.
+The Tour du Leman travels pretty exclusively along populated stretches, with a lake to one side and beautiful Swiss villages to the other.
 Google Maps had helped us spot what looked like a woods close to the halfway spot, but, on arriving, it turned out this was actually completely bare vineyards.
 Not a very subtle place to shackle down for the night, especially as it was still light.

 After considering the options for a few moments, just further down the road we spotted what seemed like the perfect place: a small peninsula by the lake with a cracking view of the snow-capped peaks against the moody sky – the perfect place to pitch I proclaimed.
 There was a caravan site next door which was closed, so the owner said we could camp on the land for free and even use the long drop loos – winner!